cerossi/nodejs-complete-guiide/notes/express-routes.md

 const app = express();

-/* Middlewares that will handle the request were separated into two different files */ const adminRouter = require('./routes/admin');
+/* Middlewares that will handle the request were splitted into two different files */ const adminRouter = require('./routes/admin');
 const shopRouter = require('./routes/shop');